wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 summary: Come up to speed with tutorials in product, Github, and docs.
 ---

-Learn Wavefront with using in-product or external resources:
+Learn Wavefront with in-product or external resources:
-* In-product:  Getting Started workflow, tutorial and tour integrations, help panel, integration setup examples
+* **Learn Wavefront in Wavefront**:  Getting Started workflow, tutorial and tour integrations, help panel, integration setup examples.
-* External: Tutorials, github examples, FAQs and Recipes, Swagger API, videos
+* **Tutorials, Videos, and More**: Tutorials, Reference documentation, FAQs and Recipes, videos, and more.

 ## Learn Wavefront in Wavefront

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="40%">The Getting Started onboarding flow helps you get data into Wavefront, build a dashboard, and create an alert.
 All trial users go through this flow.
-All other users can click Getting Started in the task bar
+All other users can click <strong>Getting Started</strong> in the task bar.
 </td>
 <td width="60%"><img src="/images/get_started.png" alt="screenshot of Getting Started second screen"></td>
 </tr>